jbok4/good_reads/README.md

 #Built With

-Devise, Rails 4
+Devise, Rails 4, raty.js, paperclip

 #Contributing

 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

-#Versioning

-We use SemVer for versioning.
-For the versions available, see the tags on this repository.

-#Authors
+#Author

 Jaclyn Ciringione - Flatiron School, NYC